You’d Be Surprised At What Actually Counts As Cardio

 MB: A lot of people don’t want to do traditional cardio like going for a long run — it’s too daunting.
 They don’t have time or it’s too uncomfortable or hard on their joints.

 The misconception is that you have to do 30 or 40 minutes of traditional cardio exercise.
 I don’t think you do.
 You can do weight training or a boot camp or interval training and get just as many benefits from that as if you went for a long walk or run.
-(This is just one of the common weight loss mistakes people make.)
+(Here are the benefits of walking for just 15 minutes.)

 BH: So the idea is to reevaluate what counts as cardio rather than skipping it altogether.